GraalVM NativeImage Reverse Reconstruction

 }

-A more complicated program
+A more complex program

 class Fibonacci {